 An important aspect of a stable collective bargaining relationship is the balance between allowing businesses to operate during a strike and preserving worker rights.
 This balance is disrupted when permanent replacement employees are hired.
 It has been found that strikes involving permanent replacement workers are longer in duration than other strikes.
 In addition, the use of permanent replacements can change a limited dispute into a broader, more contentious struggle, thereby exacerbating the problems that initially led to the strike.
 By permanently replacing its workers, an employer loses the accumulated knowledge, experience, skill, and expertise of its incumbent employees.
-These circumstances then adversely affect the businesses and entities, such as the Federal Government, which rely on that employer to provide high quality and reliable goods or services.

-NOW, THEREFORE, to ensure the economical and efficient administration and completion of Federal Government contracts, and by the authority vested in me as President by the Constitution and the laws of the United States of America, including 40 U.S.C.
+These circumstances then adversely affect the businesses and entities, such as the Federal Government, which rely on that employer to provide high quality and reliable goods or services ernment contracts, and by the authority vested in me as President by the Constitution and the laws of the United States of America, including 40 U.S.C.
 486(a) [now 40 U.S.C.
 121(a)] and 3 U.S.C.
 301, it is hereby ordered as follows: